-- 7.1 Assemble (outside the furnace) the three test pieces prepared as described in Section 5 between the two interferometer plates as follows: - 7.1.1 Place the plate with the one frosted side down within the refractory specimen crucible. - 7.1.2 Place the three test pieces on this plate in an equilateral triangle. - 7.1.3 Lower the clear plate onto the test pieces keeping the mark or notch identifying the "wedge side" in the "up" position. - 7.1.4 Set this assembly at a height comparable to that to be used inside the furnace. - 7.2 Rotate the telescope and center it over the test specimen assembly.
-Direct the monochromatic light source down the
+- 7.1 Assemble (outside the furnace) the three test pieces prepared as described in Section 5 between the two interferometer plates as follows: - 7.1.1 Place the plate with the one frosted side down within the refractory specimen crucible. - 7.1.2 Place the three test pieces on this plate in an equilateral triangle. - 7.1.3 Lower the clear plate onto the test pieces keeping the mark or notch identifying the wedge side in the up position. - 7.1.4 Set this assembly at a height comparable to that used inside the furnace. - 4 Saunders, J. B., "Improved Interferometric Procedure with Application to Expansion Measurements," Journal of Research, National Bureau of Standards, Vol 23, No. 1, July 1939, p.
+179 (RP 1227).

-- tube.
+- 7.2 Rotate the telescope and center it over the test specimen assembly.
+Direct the monochromatic light source down the tube.
 If four to eight fringes are present, the setup is correct.
 If fewer or more fringes are present, adjust the cone heights.
 In some cases, mere tapping of the specimen assembly will produce the correct number of fringes.
 Carefully measure and record the height of each cone.
-Upon achieving the proper number of fringes, place the refractory ring cover on the crucible and recheck for fringes. - 7.3 Without rotating the crucible, gently lower it into the furnace and onto the bottom support so that the thermocouple rests at the bottom of the crucible.
+Upon achieving the proper number of fringes, place the refractory ring cover on the crucible and recheck for fringes. - 7.3 Without rotating the crucible, gently lower it into the furnace and onto the bottom support so the thermocouple rests at the bottom of the crucible.
 Cover the top of the furnace with a quartz plate. - 7.4 Rotate the telescope and check the fringe pattern.
 If excessive glare or poor contrast are present, adjust by moving the quartz cover, moving the light source, or releveling the telescope.